stellar/awesome-stellar/README.md

 - [Blockdaemon](https://blockdaemon.com/stellar-node-deployment/) - Spin up and deploy Stellar nodes within minutes.

 - [Rehive](https://rehive.com/) - Rehive is a platform and toolkit for building fintech apps on Stellar.

-- [DSTOQ](https://dstoq.com/) - DSTOQ is on a mission to introduce micro investing to billions of people around the world.
-Making investing accessible and affordable.

 ## Stellar Asset Issuers (Anchors)